kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 *Note: From here through Lehon, your [Save Teleports](<../Techniques/Save Teleporting>) may be too large and unwieldy to use effectively.
 Casting Knight Speed will make it easier to control them but reduce the distance they cover, so use Speed sparingly and only in tight quarters.*

 ### Dreshdae
+- Jolee #1-#3: 1spam ...
+1spam ...
+1,1,3
+  - QS/QL between each conversation
+  - ***Finishes "Jolee Bindo"***
 - Canderous #1 and #2: 1x6,3,1x5,3
-- Leave the Ebon Hawk with Canderous and Juhani
+- Leave the Ebon Hawk
+  - *Party: Add Canderous and Juhani when prompted*
 - Ziagrom accosts you
   - ***Starts “Premium Merchant”***
-- Run backwards slightly then forwards
+- Run backwards slightly, then forwards
 - Xor accosts Juhani
   - ***Starts “Threat from Xor”***
+- Glitched Jagi's Challenge:
   - *Force: Cast Knight Valor*
-- Glitched Jagi's Challenge:
-  - QS for Safety
+  - QS for safety
   - Run backwards slightly, then forwards
   - Jagi accosts Canderous
     - ***Starts "Jagi's Challenge"***
   - Immediately when the conversation ends, talk to Jagi again
-    - This window is very small, try mashing Default Action during the first convo
-    - Alternately, it can be helpful to try to pause and then talk to him again
+    - This window to start the second conversation is very small; the best way is to pause and then talk to Jagi and unpause
+    - The best way to do this is to get to Jagi's last line of dialog, then click and IMMEDIATELY pause the game
+    - The convo is three 1s, then click five times to get to the last line: *"I shall be waiting for you there, Canderous."*
   - Jagi's 2nd convo: 2,2,2,2,2,2,2
     - You have to finish this conversation before Jagi walks out of range or the conversation will end early and the quest won't complete
     - ***Finishes “Jagi’s Challenge”***